DCP FAQ

 After the last frame of picture or audio

-This ensures the DCP doesn't begin or end abruptly on actual picture frames.
+ISDCF requirements for industry standard DCP for 2025 require that your project does not begin or end on a woring frame of the movie.
 More black frames are acceptable, but two is the minimum.

 HOW DO I SEND MY SOURCE TO YOUR LAB FOR MY DCP BUILD?